daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## AWS Simple Workflow Service (SWS)

-Similar to Step Functions, and should be used in general.
-However, you can use SWS if you require external signals to intervene in your processes e.g. launch child processes from a parent and return a result.
+SWS works similar to Step Functions but isn't serverless/unmanaged; hence, AZs must be taken into account.
+Nonetheless, it should be used in general.

+You can use SWS if you require external signals to intervene in your processes e.g. launch child processes from a parent and return a result.

 ### Features